 Reminder: Gerry cans of gas if you’re

-staying a while
+staying a while and for your buggy.

 - Machete, gloves, drag rope, clothing to